Millennium Challenge Corporation's Nepal Compact

 Millennium Challenge Corporation's Nepal Compact is a compact between the American aid agency Millennium Challenge Corporation (MCC) and the government of Nepal.
 Nepal was the first South Asian country to qualify for an MCC contract by passing 16 of the 20 policy indicators used by the MCC.
 The agreement was signed in Washington DC in September 2017; then Finance Minister of Nepal, Gyanendra Bahadur Karki, and then US deputy Secretary of State, John J. Sullivan, were present.
 This compact had begun developing on the request of Nepal in 2012 when Baburam Bhattarai was prime minister and Barsaman Pun was finance minister of Nepal.

 Nepal's parliament ratified MCC compact on 27 February 2022 with a majority with certain interpretive declaration through understanding between all national parties.

-In what would be the largest single grant Nepal has ever received, MCC would provide $500 Million to be used for building transmission lines and for the maintenance of highways; Nepal would contribute $130 Million to the projects.
+In what would be the largest single grant Nepal has ever received, MCC would provide $500 million to be used for building transmission lines and for the maintenance of highways; Nepal would contribute $130 million to the projects.

 Political response

-The compact became controversial in Nepal after then Deputy Assistant Secretary of State for South Asia David J. Ranz said that the MCC compact was a vital part of America's Indo-Pacific Strategy.
-As the document says that it would supersede the country's laws in case of conflict, it needed to be ratified by the parliament, according to the Nepal Treaty Act.
-Because lawmakers from within the major political parties were split on whether the compact is in Nepal's national interest, it was not brought for voting in parliament for a long time.
+The compact became controversial in Nepal after then Deputy Assistant Secretary of State for South Asia David J. Ranz said that the MCC compact was a vital part of America's Indo-Pacific strategy.
+As the document says that it would supersede the country's laws in case of conflict, it needed to be ratified by the Nepalese parliament, according to the Nepal Treaty Act.
+Because lawmakers from within the major political parties were split on whether the compact was in Nepal's national interest, it was not brought for a vote in parliament for a long time.

 The government eased the process by making interpretive declaration along with ratification from parliament.
 As a result, each national party voted for ratification and the compact was ratified on 27 February 2022.